 Map payer rulesStaff member remembers or looks up payer-specific requirementsAgent matches documentation against payer checklist and flags gapsSpecialist approves rule mapping for exceptions

-Prepare submissionStaff rewrites medical necessity summary and portal fieldsAgent drafts summary, pre-fills fields, and prepares attachmentsSpecialist reviews final packet before submit
+Prepare submissionStaff rewrites medical-necessity summary and portal fieldsAgent drafts summary, pre-fills fields, and prepares attachmentsSpecialist reviews final packet before submit

 Monitor statusStaff checks portals manuallyAgent watches status and routes only changed or denied casesSpecialist handles denial or appeal path